emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

   emqx is running
   ```

-So far, the deployment of a single EMQ X Broker node is done.
-Manage EMQ X Broker Pod through Deployment, and expose EMQ X Broker service through Service.
+So far, the deployment of a single EMQX Broker node is done.
+Manage EMQX Broker Pod through Deployment, and expose EMQX Broker service through Service.

-## Automatically cluster EMQ X MQTT broker through Kubernetes
+## Automatically cluster EMQX MQTT broker through Kubernetes

-The article above introduced how to deploy single EMQ X Broker Pod through Deployment.
+The article above introduced how to deploy single EMQX Broker Pod through Deployment.
 It is extremely convenient to expand the number of Pod through Deployment, execute the command `kubectl scale deployment ${deployment_name} --replicas ${numer}` can expand the number of Pod.
-Expanding EMQ X Broker Pod to three is as follows:
+Expanding EMQX Broker Pod to three is as follows:

 ```
 $ kubectl scale deployment emqx-deployment --replicas 3